dipankar77/dipankar77/README.md

-# 👋 Remote Full-Stack Developer Portfolio – Dipankar Sarkar
+# 👋 Full-Stack Developer Portfolio – Dipankar Sarkar

 Welcome to my professional development portfolio.
 This curated collection demonstrates my experience across modern PHP ecosystems, focusing on **Laravel backend development**, **full-stack applications using Inertia.js with React or Vue**, **clean testing**, **cloud-native deployments**, and **Python-based AI/ML integrations**.

 These code samples are designed to show how I approach real-world solutions — one feature, one stack, one problem at a time.
 Whether you're looking for backend expertise, DevOps readiness, or full-stack agility, these repositories reflect my readiness for high-impact freelance and remote contract roles.

----

 ## 🧰 Tech Stack Overview